Cybertelecom

 USPS E-COM

-Time to use the Way-Back Machine .
-The time is 1977.
+The time was 1977.
 The country is in a tailspin.
 Saturday Night Live is singing carols about killing Gary Gilmore for Christmas.
-President Carter takes the Oval Office, and pardons Vietnam War draft evaders .
+President Carter takes the Oval Office and pardons Vietnam War draft evaders.
 The Clash releases their debut album.
 And the USPS is scared.

-Before E-COM could get off the ground, however, it was mired in controversy.
-The US Postal Commission, the Department of Justice, private companies, and even the FCC, objected.
+Before E-COM could get off the ground, it was mired in controversy.
+[CATO] [USPS, p.
+3 1982] The US Postal Commission, the Department of Justice, the Department of Commerce, private companies, and even the FCC, objected.
 The first objection was that it was against government policy for a government agency to compete with the private sector.
-Private commercial email services were nascent and promising, and did not think much of a government monopoly using its government bank role to pay for a competing email service.
-The FCC made a particularly interesting objection.
+[USPS p.
+17 1982] Private commercial email services were nascent and promising, and did not think much of a government monopoly using its government bank role to pay for a competing email service.
 The FCC said, "we have jurisdiction over all wireline and wireless services.
 That jurisdiction has been interpreted broadly.
 And there is no dispute that the transmission of a message over a communications network is communications, under the Communications Act, and under our jurisdiction."
 "Not only that," the FCC was heard to say, "but its common carriage."
-Using an actual quote, the FCC stated:
+The FCC stated:

-In other words, before E-COM could get launched, the FCC said, "if you are going to do this, then you are under our jurisdiction, and you are going to have to file a tariff for the offering of your common carriage service" (do you hear that?!?
-The FCC said that email , whether from the USPS or privately offered, is a form of common carriage - they don't say that anymore).
+[In re Request for declaratory ruling and investigation by Graphnet Systems, Inc., concerning the proposed E-COM service, FCC Docket No. 79-6 (Sept 4, 1979)] In other words, before E-COM could get launched, the FCC said, "if you are going to do this, then you are under our jurisdiction, and you are going to have to file a tariff for the offering of your common carriage service."
+The FCC said that email, whether from the USPS or privately offered, is a form of common carriage - they don't say that anymore.

-Well, the USPS would not accept "no" for an answer, tinkered with its network in order to weasel out of FCC jurisdiction, and launched E-COM in 1981.
-A message was priced at 26¢ - and for each email message, the USPS was said to lose around $5.
+The USPS would not accept "no" for an answer, tinkered with its network in order to weasel out of FCC jurisdiction, and launched E-COM in 1982.
+A message was priced at 26¢ - and for each email message, the USPS was said to lose around $5 [CATO].
 They had apparently estimated that the service would be a raging success; it was not and, with the low message volume, the cost per message was rather high.
-And by the way, if you used the service you had to send at minimum 200 messages.
-The service was one directional; if you got an error message, you would receive it in the mail two days later.
+If you used the service, you had to send at minimum 200 messages.
+[USPS 2008] The service was one directional; if you got an error message, you would receive it in the mail two days later.
 When the E-COM messages were printed out, it would take two days more to be delivered.
 And it cost the same as First Class mail.

 For some reason, E-COM was a failure (one Senator called it a turkey).
-Three years after service was initiated, USPS terminated the service and tried to sell it off.
+On September 3, 1985, three years after service was initiated, USPS terminated the service and tried to sell it off.
+[Aide p 8] [ECPA Report 1985 p 46] [USPS 2008]

 ECOM Notes